 Step # 1 – Expose and understand your REAL fears

-As human beings, we walk around with many fears which we don’t have to think about, because we have developed ways to cope with them which hide them from the public.
+As a human being, you walk around with many fears which you don’t even think about, because you have developed ways to cope with them, which hide them from the public.

-But delivering a speech or presentation makes us feel naked and alone and these fears rush to the surface.
-This is what we label “fear of public speaking”.
+But delivering a speech or presentation makes you feel naked and alone and these fears rush to the surface.
+As I mentioned before, this is what you label “fear of public speaking”.

 - And the list goes on

-As part of this step I help clients to identify their own fears and understand the extent to which these fears are impacting the desire or requirement to speak in public.
+What I want you to do is to identify your own fears.
+Examine the extent to which these fears are impacting your desire or requirement to speak in public.

 So stop right now…stop reading and go deep inside and write a list of your personal fears.
 Be as honest as you can because you don’ have to share them with anybody.

-Step # 2 –Identify and eliminate any limiting beliefs
+Step # 2 –Identify and remove your limiting beliefs

 Immediately a small voice inside says, “yes but... do you know how long she’s been doing that?’ “yes but...do you really thing you could earn a living by speaking?
 Don’t make me laugh!”